 The time to start planning your post-college life is usually when you’re still taking classes.
 While there’s usually a lot going on during this time, learning how to start your "real life" out on solid financial footing doesn’t have to be painful.
 A+FCU created this guide to help.

-It’s scary to graduate from college, knowing student loan payments are just around the corner.
-The average student loan debt for 2017 graduates was a staggering $39,400 and that number increases every year.
+It’s scary to graduate from college knowing student loan payments are just around the corner.
+The average student loan debt for 2022 graduates was a staggering $28,950, and that number increases every year.

-While student loans and their payments aren’t something to be afraid of, it’s important to understand how they fully work and have a game plan to pay them off as soon as possible.
+While student loan payments aren’t something to be afraid of, it’s important to understand how they work and have a game plan to pay them off.

 What Loans Do You Have?